William de Grandison, 1st Baron Grandison

 William de Grandison (died 1335), was an English noble, and Deputy Justiciar of North Wales.

 William was a younger son of Pierre de Grandison and Agnes Neufchâtel.
-He was the younger brother of key ally and envoy, for King Edward I of England, Otto de Grandson, Grandison being an anglicisation of Grandson.
+He was the younger brother of a key ally and envoy, for King Edward I of England, Otto de Grandson, Grandison being an anglicisation of Grandson.

-He served in the household of Edmund, Earl of Lancaster and was active in the wars in Gascony and Scotland.
+He served in the household of Edmund, Earl of Lancaster.
+He was active in the wars in Gascony and Scotland.
 During 1292, he was granted a license to crenellate his manor of Ashperton, Herefordshire.

 Marriage and issue

+William first married Jeanette de Gruyère, daughter of Pierre de Gruyère and Ambrosie, surname unknown.
+They had the following issue: